Subsidiary vs. Branch Office in Russia - 2021 Guide

 If you plan on opening a branch office and need more information or advice related to this business form, our attorneys in Russia can guide you.

-What are the requirements to open a branch office in Russia?
+What are the requirements to open a branch office in Russia in 2021?

 According to the Russian Civil Law and Tax Code, the branch office is not a separate legal entity, but an extension of the foreign company in Russia.
 In case of branch offices, the parent company will be held liable for their obligations and will receive all their profits.
 In order to be able to conduct business operations, a Russian branch office must register with the State Chamber of Registration and with the Branch Tax Inspectorate within the Federal Tax Service.